-Provide estimates for jurisdictional waters in the review area (check all that apply):

-Tributary waters: linear feet width (ft).
+Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.

-Identify type(s) of waters:

-Wetlands: acres.

-F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY):

-- If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. - Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. - Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).

-Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain:

-Other: (explain, if not covered above):

-Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply):

-Non-wetland waters (i.e., rive rs, streams): linear feet width (ft).
+Identify type(s) of waters: Wetlands: acres.
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
+Fed Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain: Other: (explain, if not covered above): The review area contains two upland-excavated irrigation ponds.
+These ponds were essed by the Corps and determined to be non-jurisdictional based on the preamble to 33 CFR Part 328 in the November 13, 1986, leral Register (51 FR 41217, Section 328.3); "Artificial lakes or ponds created by excavating and/or diking dry land to collect and ain water and which are used exclusively for such purposes as stock watering, irrigation, settling basins, or rice growing".
+Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
 Lakes/ponds: acres.
-Other non-we Other non-wetland waters: acres.
+Other non-wetland waters: acres.
 List type of aquatic resource: Wetlands: acres.

-Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):

-Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource:

-Wetlands: acres.

-SECTION IV: DATA SOURCES.

-A. SUPI PORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): \boxtimes Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:Documentation received on 26 September 2014.
+List type of aquatic resource: Wetlands: acres.
+SE CTION IV: DATA SOURCES. Α. SUPPORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Maps & plans provided by WRA.
 Data sheets prepared/submitted by or on behalf of the applicant/consultant.
 Office concurs with data sheets/delineation report.
 Office does not concur with data sheets/delineation report.
-Data sheets prepared by the Corps: .
-Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
-27-20 USGS 8 and 12 digit HUC maps.
+Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
+USGS NHD data.
+USG 8 and 12 digit HUC maps.
 U.S. Geological Survey map(s).
 Cite scale & quad name: USDA Natural Resources Conservation Service Soil Survey.
 Citation: National wetlands inventory map(s).
-Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: .
-100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) \boxtimes Photographs:  Aerial (Name & Date):20 January 2014. or Other (Name & Date): Previous determination(s).
-File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):
+Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date):1940, 1998, 2002 & Google Earth 2016. or Other (Name & Date): Previous determination(s).
+File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):1986 Federal Register Preamble.

-B. ADDITIONAL COMMENTS TO SUPPORT JD: Based on the information provided by the applicant and other supplementary data evaluated for this JD (see checked items in Part A of this section), there are no Corps' jurisdictional waters within the proposed project area.
+B. ADDITIONAL COMMENTS TO SUPPORT JD:

+Figure 1.
+1940 aerial, showing site consists of uplands prior to conversion to citrus.

+Figure 2.
+1998 aerial, showing site conversion to citrus with upland-cut irrigation pond.

+Figure 3.
+1998 aerial, showing site conversion from citrus to residential (infrastructure).

+Figure 5.
+USFWS - NWI Map of site.

+Figure 6.
+SWFWMD ERP No. 18576.000 Plan Sheet.